robptrck/creating_database_AWS/README.md

-The goal of this project was to learn how to create a relational database, import a dataset and query the data.
+The goal of this project was to learn how to create a relational database in AWS, import a dataset and query the data.

 Steps taken: